-- (c) All land held in trust by the United States for an Indian Tribe or individual; and - (d) All land held by an Indian Tribe or individual subject to a restriction by the United States against alienation.
+(d) All land held by an Indian Tribe or individual subject to a restriction by the United States against alienation.

-Junior Accessory Dwelling Unit (JADU)- In compliance with GC §65852.22, a residential living area contained within a proposed or existing Single-Family residence that is no more than 500 square feet in size.
+Junior Accessory Dwelling Unit (JADU)- In compliance with GC §65852.22, a residential living area contained within a proposed or existing single-family residence that is no more than 500 square feet in size.
 JADUs can include additions to an existing structure of no more than 150 square feet.
 JADUs shall include independent provisions for living, sleeping, eating, and cooking (area meeting the definition of Efficiency Kitchen but not a standard Kitchen), and shared or separate sanitation facilities with the main dwelling unit.
 See also Accessory Dwelling Unit.